200 House Republicans sign letter to protect Hyde Amendment

 The amendment is part of annual appropriations bills that Congress votes on annually.

 The letter authored by Reps.
-Jim Banks, R-Ind., and Steve Scalise, R-La., notes that former President Obama "maintained the Hyde Amendment in each of his budget proposals" and that Biden's stance on the amendment has flip-flopped in recent years as pressure mounts for him to take action against Hyde.
+Jim Banks, R-Ind., chairman of the Republican Study Committee, and Steve Scalise, R-La., notes that former President Obama "maintained the Hyde Amendment in each of his budget proposals" and that Biden's stance on the amendment has flip-flopped in recent years as pressure mounts for him to take action against Hyde.

 CLICK HERE TO GET THE FOX NEWS APP